-Response: The proposed building provides continuity between the newly proposed and existing architecture of the surrounding area, providing contextually appropriate redevelopment and visual fluidity along the street frontages.
-The building will utilize a combination of of brick, synthetic plaster, composite wall panel, metal wall panel, and metal and glass guardrail systems, among other durable natural materials.
-In addition to the stepped building form, building massing will be mitigated with varied fenestration patterns and a combination of recessed and cantilevered elements.
-The color palette invokes a Sonoran Desert inspired range of earth-tone and gray finishes with the use of lighter tones as accents bringing additional visual interest to the design.
+Response: The proposed building provides continuity between the newly proposed and existing architecture of the surrounding area, providing contextually appropriate redevelopment and visual fluidity along the street frontage.
+The building will utilize a combination of stucco and corrugated steel.
+In addition to the unique building form, the façade is articulated with varied fenestration patterns and a combination of recessed and cantilevered elements.